Mrcaspento/CloudDeployment/Errors.md

 The status ImagePullBackOff means that a Pod couldn’t start because Kubernetes could not pull a container image.
 The ‘BackOff’ part indicates that Kubernetes will keep trying to pull the image, with an increasing back-off delay.

 you can you `kubectl describe deployment <deploymentName>` for more info

+## Remeber to rebuild a docker image!!

+- if running into a issue where the containers arent running in kubernetes
+- after making changes to any files you need to re-build the image and push to Docker Hub!!!

+- use `docker build -t <username>/<imageName> .`
+- then push it to dockerhub with `docker push <userName>/<imageName>`
+- Then run `kubectl delete -f k8s`
+- then `kubectl apply